hasadna/open-bus/doc/working_with_SIRI.md

 fields:

 - Version - SIRI version.
-Current MoT production version is IL2.7 (11/2016).
+Current MoT production version is IL2.7 (11/2016). **It's important to use 2.7 rather than earlier versions to get the Vehicle Location field**
 - RequestTimestamp
 - MessageIdentifier (optional) -The reply will contain the same identifier, so they can be paired up if necessary.
 - Preview-Interval (optional) - ??, default 30 minutes